 Some misspelled queries will not produce search suggestions because there are matches in the catalog.

 When a user searches their local catalog, they will not receive suggestions for items owned by other institutions.

-Whether expecting it or surprised to experience it, users may encounter metadata in library systems that can offend, exclude, and dehumanize people.
-The complexities of how metadata comes to display alongside a particular resource is not easily conveyed as users conduct their research without disrupting their experience.
+Whether expecting it or surprised to experience it, users encounter metadata in library systems that offend, exclude, and dehumanize people.
+The complexities of how metadata displays alongside a particular resource is not easily conveyed as users conduct their research without disrupting their experience.
 Rectifying the use of these metadata, such as outdated Library of Congress subject headings in library systems, takes time and resources libraries may not have, but with modern practices and more flexible technology comes new opportunities for libraries to create a more inclusive search experience.

 Have a problematic subject heading to suggest for remapping?
 Use this form and the TRLN Discovery Metadata Team will review and follow up with your suggestion.
 For questions about this program, contact email@example.com.